douglasrezende/read-primarydoc-for-create-log/README.md

 # read-primarydoc-for-create-log
-Java taks to read primary document for create LOG - IBM Sterling B2B Integrator
+The Java Task service runs java code in Sterling B2B Integrator.
+It eliminates the need to create a custom service.